ibm-cloud-docs/vpc/vpn-faqs.md

 {: #faq-vpn-8}
 {: faq}

-Yes, it supports high availability in an Active-Standby configuration for policy-based VPN, and Active-Active configuration for a static, route-based VPN.
+Yes, {{site.data.keyword.vpn_vpc_short}} supports high availability in an Active-Standby configuration for policy-based VPNs, and Active-Active configuration for a static, route-based VPN.

 ## Are there plans to support SSL VPN?
 {: #faq-vpn-9}